dataform-co/dataform-segment/README.md

 ### `segment_sessions`

-Contains a combined view of tracks and pages from segment.
+Contains a combined view of tracks, pages and screens from segment.
 Each session is a period of sustained activity, with a new session starting after a 30min+ period of inactivity.
 Each session contains a repeated field of records which are either tracks or pages.
 Common fields are extracted out into the top level and type specific fields are kept within two structs: `records.track` and `records.page`.

+ - To create a web-only sessions table, use `includeTracks: true, includePages: true, includeScreens: false`
+ - To create an app-only sessions table, use `includeTracks: true, includePages: false, includeScreens: true`
+ - To create a cross-platform sessions table, use `includeTracks: true, includePages: true, includeScreens: true`

 ### `segment_users`